MRMYSTERY003/sketchpy/README.md

 ### Usage

-- Just install the package `pip install sketchpy`
+- Just install the package `pip install sketchpy3`
-- Followed by `pip install --upgrade sketchpy` to update the package to the latest version.
+- Followed by `pip install --upgrade sketchpy3` to update the package to the latest version.
-- Import it to you project `import sketchpy` and use as you want😊
+- Import it to you project `import sketchpy3` and use as you want😊

 ### Built with